 The newsletter will keep you up-to-date on upcoming MGS programs and events, as well as news of MGS's interest groups, branches, and affiliates.
 If you have information about upcoming MGS, interest groups, branch, or affiliate events, please contact the newsletter editor at email@example.com

-News items for the next month should be sent to the editor at least one week before the end of the current month.
-For example, if you have news of events occurring in June, you should provide information to the editor by about May 24.
+News items for the next month should be sent to the editor by the 25th of the month.

 The newsletter is not an appropriate place for essays or research articles.
 Please review the writer's guidelines for our quarterly journal, Minnesota Genealogist, to determine if your article might be a candidate for publication in the journal.

 We invite you to subscribe at no cost.
 You can unsubscribe at any time, by clicking on the "unsubscribe" link at the bottom of each newsletter.